+Subject to individual lending requirements, we would confirm that the property forms suitable securi mortgage loan purposes. ty for normal

+Valuations

+Valuations

-The subjects form suitable mortgage security at the valuation figure stated in this report.
-Valuations Market value in present condition £ 80,000 Market value on completion of essential repairs £ Insurance reinstatement value (to include the cost of total rebuilding, site clearance, professional fees, ancillary charges plus VAT) £ 160,000 Is a reinspection necessary?
-Yes X No Buy To Let Cases What is the reasonable range of monthly rental income for the property assuming a letting on a 6 month Short Assured Tenancy basis? £ Is the property in an area where there is a steady demand for rented accommodation of this type?
-Yes No Declaration
+Market value in present condition £ 85,000

+Market value on completion of essential repairs £

+Insurance reinstatement value £ 175,000

+(to include the cost of total rebuilding, site clearance, professional fees, ancillary charges plus VAT)

+Is a reinspection necessary?
+Yes X No

+Buy To Let Cases

+What is the reasonable range of monthly rental income for the property assuming a letting on a 6 month Short Assured Tenancy basis? £

+Is the property in an area where there is a steady demand for rented accommodation of this type?
+Yes No

+Declaration

-Signed Security Print Code [464689 = 8906 Electronically signed by:-]
+Signed Security Print Code [395176 = 5881]O Electronically signed by:-

-Surveyor's name Ross Cooper
+Surveyor's name Mark Rutherford

-Professional qualifications AssocRICS
+Professional qualifications MRICS

 Company name DM Hall LLP

 Address 15 Miller Road, Ayr, KA7 2AX

-Telephone 01292 286974
+Telephone 01292 286 974

-Fax
+Fax 01292 610 956

-Report date 4th December 2023
+Report date 15th March 2024